From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

 Operating Cash Flow = Revenue - Operating Expenses +/- Working Capital.

-It is one of the significant financial metrics that analyze profitability and efficiency like other indicators such as gross profit margin, net profit margin, ROI, and ROE.
+It's one of the significant financial metrics that analyze profitability and efficiency, like other indicators such as gross profit margin, net profit margin, ROI, and ROE.

 Q4: What are effective cash flow management practices?